nwhetsell/lilypond-circular-bowing/README.md

 # lilypond-circular-bowing

-You can use the file [circular-bowing.ily](circular-bowing.ily) in this repository to add unstressed articulations to notes in LilyPond v2.24.0 or later.
+You can use the file [circular-bowing.ily](circular-bowing.ily) in this repository to add circular bowing articulations to notes in LilyPond v2.24.0 or later.
 For example, running:

 ```sh
 lilypond --output=circular-bowing --svg - <<EOS